 The classification depends on the Company's business model for managing its financial assets and the contractual terms of the cash flows.
-The assessment of the Company's business model was made as of the date of initial application, 1 January 2018.
 A financial asset is measured at amortised cost if it meets both of the following conditions and is not designated as measured at fair value through profit or loss.